Case Study: Car Accident Claims Without Insurance

 In other words, the Fund was wrongly deprived of money due to the insurer’s failure to promptly pay the personal injury claim arising from the accident involving the insured owner’s vehicle.

-Do Not Face the Insurance Companies Alone: Call Preszler Law
+Do Not Face the Insurance Companies Alone: Call Preszler Injury Lawyers

 If you are seriously injured in a car, truck or motorcycle accident, the last thing you want to worry about is haggling with an insurance company.
-That is why you should contact a qualified Toronto personal injury lawyer who can seek compensation from the responsible parties on your behalf.
+That is why you should contact an Ontario personal injury lawyer who may be able to seek compensation from the responsible parties on your behalf.

-At Preszler Law Firm, we exclusively represent accident victims.
-Call us today to schedule a free, no-obligation consultation with one of our experienced auto accident lawyers.
+At Preszler Injury Lawyers, we exclusively represent accident victims.
+Call us today to schedule a free, no-obligation consultation with one of our auto accident lawyers.